Overview

 Announced by Indonesia’s President Joko Widodo and Australia’s Prime Minister Scott Morrison in February 2020, this important strategic partnership aims to:

-- strengthen the systems in Indonesia that prevent, detect, and respond to public and animal health emergencies.
+- strengthen the systems in Indonesia that prevent, detect, and respond to public and animal health emergencies resulting from emerging infectious diseases

 - improve coordination of responses to national, regional, and global health threats.